REP grant proposals are submitted though the OVPR Internal Funding Program and not through Sponsored Program Services.

 - Keywords: List keywords relevant to project

 - Project Plan: The Project Plan should be 3-5 pages in length (12-pt font and 1” margins).
 The Project Plan should address each of the areas below in sufficient detail using the headings provided.
 Proposals should be written in straightforward language, keeping in mind that reviewers will possess general content knowledge but not necessarily specific expertise in the area of study.
 Proposals should avoid the use of technical or discipline-specific jargon.
 Acronyms that are not universally understood should be spelled out the first time they are used.
-References should be included as appropriate and do not need to be counted toward the page limit
+References should be included as an appendix to the project plan.

 - Significance/Importance: Provide a clear and compelling rationale for why the proposed project matters.
 Indicate how the proposed project will advance knowledge, address an important scientific, and/or benefit society in meaningful ways.
 If applicable, include hypotheses to be tested, specific goals/aims, and relevant background/information or preliminary data in support of the project.